kaushalluffa/pern-chat-client/README.md

 ## Getting Started

-To get started with this tutorial, make sure you have backend setup see step 4.
-You'll also need a basic understanding of JavaScript, React, and Node.js.
+To get started, make sure you have backend setup see step 4.

 ## 1. **Clone the repository:**